Genivia/ugrep/README.md

            -L,  -l,  -N,  -o, or -q are used (in any combination, but not combined with option -v) to allow a pattern match to span multiple lines.

-           If no file arguments are specified, or if - is specified, the  standard input is used.
+           If no file arguments are specified, or if a `-' is specified, the stan- dard input is used.

     EXIT STATUS
            The ugrep utility exits with one of the following values: